 Our system expects the gerber and drill files to all be aligned to an absolute coordinate origin.
 You’ll want to reset the design origin of your file to

 absolute origin option when generating gerbers and the drill file.

 Protel will create two drill output files that end in .DRL and .TXT.
-We need the one that ends in .TXT; you can leave out the .DRL file since it’s a binary and we don’t use it.
+The TXT file is the one we use for production and must be present.

 Protel may put the board outline in the KeepOut layer (corresponding to the